 Despite endless episodes of tears in the library, the wind tunnel that NEVER gave any mercy, the wars between bursar and financial aid, and the fact that no one (and I mean no one) knows how to shovel or plow in the winter… Kent State gave me the best years of my life & this ceremony brought it all to a close.

 - Apply for 9,678,456,312 jobs

-- Panic when you realize student loans are coming
+- Panic when you realize the game of loans has begun

-- Envy all the students celebrating welcome weekend while your face is buried in you computer
+- Envy all the students celebrating welcome weekend and wonder where the time went

 - Contemplate selling everything you own and moving to an island (which is becoming a top choice of many lately)